 "To love their husbands."

 This is the chief point of all that is good in a household, "A man and his wife that agree together."
-[Sirach 25:1] For where this exists, there will be nothing that is unpleasant.
+(Ecclus. xxv.
+1.)
+For where this exists, there will be nothing that is unpleasant.
 For where the head is in harmony with the body, and there is no disagreement between them, how shall not all the other members be at peace?
-For when the rulers are at peace, who is there to divide and break up concord?
-As on the other hand, where these are ill disposed to each other, there will be no good order in the house.
-This then is a point of the highest importance, and of more consequence than wealth, or rank, or power, or anything else.
+For when the rulers are at peace, who is there to divide and break up concord? as on the other hand, where these are ill disposed to each other, there will be no good order in the house.
+This then is a point of the highest importance, and of more consequence than wealth, or rank, or power, or aught else.
 Nor has he said merely to be at peace, but "to love their husbands."
 For where love is, no discord will find admittance, far from it, other advantages too spring up.

 "To love their children."
 This is well added, since she who loves the root, will much more love the fruit.